 The product should be a souvenir of an outstanding shopping experience, an experience they want to remember and repeat.
 One they tell their friends about using an employee's name because it was exceptional.

-Creating that experience isn’t difficult, but it does require training and planning.
+Creating that experience isn’t difficult - even during the pandemic -but it does require training and planning.

 Here are 4 tactics to remember and improve your customer experience:

 Remember, Satisfied Employees Make Satisfied Customers.
 Your employees are your frontlines.
 They’re the public face of your business because they deal directly with customers.
 If they’re unhappy or uninformed, customers notice.

 On the other hand, employees who are informed, educated, and well-trained have greater confidence and job satisfaction.
 They know they’re good at their jobs because they’ve been given the tools and knowledge needed to succeed.
 That satisfaction and confidence will be clear to your customers.

 Remember, It All Starts With Engagement.
 The first impression a customer gets as they walk through the doors of your store comes from your sales team.
 If they’re disengaged, that first impression is one of apathy.